b-the-coder/personal_website/README.md

 This repo is for a webpage that you can showcase your personal info and professional experience, including to display a resume that allow annotation.
+The page also support dark mode view.

 ## Prerequisites